George Floyd protests in Minneapolis–Saint Paul: Government mobilization

 At a press conference on May 28, Chief Arradondo remarked that, in his view, the majority of protests the previous day were peaceful, but were "hijacked" by some who were looting and vandalizing businesses.
 Minneapolis city officials hoped that the worst violence had already passed.
+Observing the events from near Washington, D.C., United States General Joseph L. Lengyel warned other high-ranking Pentagon officials that the situation in Minneapolis could escalate out of control and that the Minnesota National Guard and 200 military police officers should be ready and armed to intervene.
+Officials speculated that as many as 75,000 protesters could converge in the city by the weekend.

 To quell riotous behavior, Mayor Frey declared a state of emergency to allow for more flexibility in the city's response.
 Frey and Arradondo also began quietly preparing for the contingency of surrendering the third precinct station in Minneapolis if violence escalated.
 Few people knew of the plan outside of some officers stationed there and nearby business owners who had heard rumors and noticed the station's parking lot being emptied of police squad cars and equipment.

 Businesses throughout the Twin Cities spent the day boarding up windows and doors to prevent looting.
 Among them, the Target Corporation announced closures for all of its area stores.
 Saint Paul police officers armed with batons and gas masks patrolled the city's busiest commercial corridor and kept looters out of a Target store near University Avenue while other business windows were smashed.
 Minneapolis preemptively shut down its light-rail system and bus service through Sunday, May 31 out of safety concerns.
 Officials pleaded with metro area residents to stay home Thursday night to prevent further property destruction.
 African American Saint Paul mayor Melvin Carter said, "Please stay home.
 Please do not come here to protest.
 Please keep the focus on George Floyd, on advancing our movement and on preventing this from ever happening again."

 At 4 p.m.
-CDT, Governor Walz formally activated 500 National Guard troops and deployed them to the Twin Cities area, at the request of city leaders.
+CDT, Governor Walz formally activated 500 National Guard troops and deployed them to the Twin Cities area, at Frey's request.
 Walz commented, "George Floyd's death should lead to justice and systemic change, not more death and destruction."
 Lieutenant Governor Peggy Flanagan added, "the demonstration last night became incredibly unsafe for all involved.
 The purpose of the National Guard is to protect people, to protect people safely demonstrating, and to protect small business owners."
 Walz also said it would take guard troops a few days to fully mobilize.